 Follow these basic steps for cleaner listening

-Compared to other gadgets, earbuds rack up a special storm of nastiness.
+Compared to other gadgets, earbuds rack up an extraordinary storm of nastiness.
 Not only do they collect dirt and skin particles, but they also attract earwax, grease and sweat.
-Basically, they’re like portable Petri dishes for our personal biological debris — and as you can imagine, that’s not good for your health.
+They’re like portable Petri dishes for our biological debris — and as you can imagine, that’s not good for your health.

 Luckily, we know of a few handy tricks you can use to wipe away some of your body’s natural nastiness.
 First, grab a microfiber cloth like EliteTechGear’s 6-pack, which you can get for less than $10.
 Lightly dampen it and wipe down the cord and body of each earbud.